MicrosoftDocs/cloud-adoption-framework/docs/scenarios/hybrid/arc-enabled-kubernetes/management-disciplines.md

 **Cluster onboarding:**

-- Consider the recommendations provided in [resource organization CDA](./resource-organization.md) and [governance principles CDA](./governance-disciplines.md) when designing [enterprise scale landing zone subscriptions](/azure/cloud-adoption-framework/ready/landing-zone/#azure-landing-zone-conceptual-architecture) to onboard and manage Azure Arc-enabled Kubernetes cluster and the [extensions](/azure/azure-arc/kubernetes/extensions).
+- Consider the recommendations provided in [resource organization critical design area](./resource-organization.md) and [governance and security disciplines](./governance-disciplines.md) when designing [enterprise scale landing zone subscriptions](/azure/cloud-adoption-framework/ready/landing-zone/#azure-landing-zone-conceptual-architecture) to onboard and manage Azure Arc-enabled Kubernetes cluster and the [extensions](/azure/azure-arc/kubernetes/extensions).
-- Decide between [auto-upgrade versus manual upgrade Azure Arc-enabled Kubernetes agents](/azure/azure-arc/kubernetes/agent-upgrade#toggle-auto-upgrade-on-or-off-when-connecting-cluster-to-azure-arc) depending on the organization change management process and onboard on-premises or multi-cloud Kubernetes clusters to Azure Arc.
+- Decide between [auto-upgrade versus manual upgrade Azure Arc-enabled Kubernetes agents](/azure/azure-arc/kubernetes/agent-upgrade#toggle-auto-upgrade-on-or-off-when-connecting-cluster-to-azure-arc) depending on the organization change management process and onboard on-premises or multicloud Kubernetes clusters to Azure Arc.
 If the decision is re-considered later, Azure Arc-enabled Kubernetes agents auto-upgrade management behavior can be changed any time after cluster is onboarded.
 - Consider simplicity and minimizing of firewall or proxy management and design source and destination groups to manage [Azure Arc-enabled Kubernetes network firewall rules](/azure/azure-arc/kubernetes/quickstart-connect-cluster?tabs=azure-cli#meet-network-requirements).
-Refer to your on-premises or multi-cloud firewall or proxy management guidelines for more details.
+Refer to your on-premises or multicloud firewall or proxy management guidelines for more details.

 **Cluster management:**

 - Azure [Arc-enabled Kubernetes extensions](/azure/azure-arc/kubernetes/extensions) require  additional URLs allow access rules on firewalls or proxy.
 Depending on the extensions being installed, consider planning to accommodate additional URLs allow access rules to minimize change management timelines.
-- If onboarding of on-premises or multi-cloud Kubernetes cluster is done with [auto-upgrade toggle off](/azure/azure-arc/kubernetes/agent-upgrade#toggle-auto-upgrade-on-or-off-when-connecting-cluster-to-azure-arc), to control agent upgrades, consider upgrading Azure Arc-enabled Kubernetes agents on a regular basis to stay up to date with latest product releases and avoid expensive upgrade process in the future.
+- If onboarding of on-premises or multicloud Kubernetes cluster is done with [auto-upgrade toggle off](/azure/azure-arc/kubernetes/agent-upgrade#toggle-auto-upgrade-on-or-off-when-connecting-cluster-to-azure-arc), to control agent upgrades, consider upgrading Azure Arc-enabled Kubernetes agents on a regular basis to stay up to date with latest product releases and avoid expensive upgrade process in the future.
 - Consider using [GitOps](/azure/azure-arc/kubernetes/tutorial-use-gitops-flux2) to manage Arc-enabled Kubernetes agent and cluster extension updates to maintain consistent deployments across all clusters and environments.
-Review [GitOps CDA](./cicd-workflow.md) and [platform automation CDA](./platform-automation.md) for detailed guidance.
+Review [CI/CD workflow using GitOps](./cicd-gitops-disciplines.md) and [platform disciplines](./automation-disciplines.md) critical design areas for detailed guidance.

 **Cluster monitoring:**